General Info – summary

 Fruit

-The almond shaped (oval or ellipse) Fruit is a woody, indehiscent Drupe (a fleshy, single seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach) that is up to 4 x 3cm.
+The almond shaped (oval or ellipse) Fruit is a woody, indehiscent Drupe (a fleshy, single seeded indehiscent fruit with the seed enclosed in a stony endocarp – the innermost layer surrounding the seed; stone fruit like a peach) that is up to 4,5 x 3cm.
 The hairy young fruit is magenta coloured (midway between red and blue).
-It becomes covered with rusty brown hairs).
-The fruit closely resembles the cultivated almonds – hence the common name.
-Fruits have a low density and are thus easily water dispersed.
+Rusty/chocolate brown hairs cover the ripe Fruit.
+The fruit occurs at branch ends and closely resembles the cultivated almonds fruit – hence the common name.
+Fruits have a low density, are less dense than water and releases the brown seeds directly after ripening.
+The presence of cyanogenic (containing toxic hydrogen cyanide) glycosides providing a bitter taste.
 (Feb-May).

 Distribution & Ecology

 Wood-boring insects and porcupines eat the Nuts.
 In spite of it containing cyanide, Grey Squirrels and Cape porcupines consume the Fruit.
-The tree can be viewed on the Wynberg hill at Kirstenbosch where it was originally used to make Van Riebeeck’s Hedge.
+The tree is visible on the Wynberg hill at Kirstenbosch, where it was originally used to make Van Riebeeck’s Hedge.
 It also occurs on the east side of Table Mountain.
-The plant grows along streams, in sheltered valleys, in forests – usually near the coast and Fynbos (from fijnbosch meaning fine leafed bush).
-The Cape Floral Kingdom is the smallest of the six Floral Kingdoms in the world and is the only one completely contained in a single country.
+Seeds are water dispersed.
+The plant grows along streams, (including streams that pass through Kirstenbosch) in sheltered valleys, in forests – usually near the coast and Fynbos (from fijnbosch meaning fine leafed bush).
+All these plants occur below an altitude of 1 200m.
+The Cape Floral Kingdom is the smallest of the six Floral Kingdoms in the world and is the only one completely contained in a single country – South Africa.
 This area is characterized by its high richness in plant species.
 There are about 7 000 species contained within 46 000 km² and its high percentage of endemic species (68%) are confined to the Cape Floral Kingdom.
-Metrosideros angustifolia and Rhus angustifolia often occur with Brabejum stellatifolium and all can recover after fire damage.
-Insects are the Pollinating agents and the attracted insects themselves attract birds.
+Metrosideros angustifolia and Rhus angustifolia are trees that often occurs with Brabejum stellatifolium and all can recover after fire damage by resprouting from underground – e.g. after a fire.
+Insects are the Pollinating agents and these attracted insects themselves attract birds.
+However, honey made from these plants is reported to leave a bitter aftertaste.

 Ethnobotany

 Raw Fruit, which resemble almonds, contains cyanide and are poisonous when eaten raw.
-If the fruit is soaked in water, boiled and roasted it can apparently be eaten.
-The Wood is reddish brown and used for ornamental work.
-The Bark can be used for tanning.
+If the fruit is soaked in water, boiled and roasted it can apparently be eaten or used as coffee.
+The Wood is reddish brown and has been used for ornamental work.
+The Bark is useable for tanning.
 This is not a plant for a small garden.
-Grow trees from fresh seeds.
-In 1661, Brabejum stellatifolium became the first indigenous tree to be planted by settlers in South Africa.
+Trees grow from fresh seeds in an initially moist environment.
+In 1661, Brabejum stellatifolium became the first indigenous tree to be planted by settlers in South Africa making excellent hedges.
 Today the 300+ years old “Van Riebeecks’s Hedge” (Brabejum stellatifolium) is visible at Kirstenbosch National Botanical Gardens.

 References